Skip to main content

 Configuring Extra Environment Variables

-Optionally, you can define extra environment variables to be passed to either Coordinators or Executors.
-This can be done by adding the configuration under the parents as shown in the following example:
+Optionally, you can define extra environment variables to be passed to either coordinators or executors.
+This can be done by adding the configuration under the parents as shown in the following examples:

 coordinator: